panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 greetObject('Klingons'); // => undefined
 ```

-Being expected that `greetObject` returns an object, it returns `undefined`.
+Being expected that `greetObject` returns an object, it actually returns `undefined`.

 The problem is that JavaScript interprets the curly braces `{ }` as function body delimiter, rather than an object literal. `message: ` is interpreted as a [label identifier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label), rather than a property.